 • Determination of fair value

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an ordinary transaction between market participants at the measurement date.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability

-In determining the fair value of its financial instruments, the Company uses a variety of methods and assumptions that are based on market conditions and risks existing at each reporting date.
+In determining the fair value of its financial instruments, the Company uses a variety of Methods and assumptions that are based on market conditions and risks existing at each reporting date.
 The methods used to determine fair value include discounted cash flow analysis and available quoted market prices.
 All methods of assessing fair value result in general approximation of value, and such value may never actually be realized.

 For financial assets and liabilities maturing within one year from Balance Sheet date and which are not carried at fair value, the carrying amounts approximate fair value due to the short maturity of these instruments.